nespino/pokeapi/README.md

 # How to setup

 - Clone the repository
-- Run docker-compose up -d in the cloned folder
+- Run docker-compose up -d in the cloned folder (it should auto-build the image and get the container up)
 - Open your browser at http://localhost:8000

+# How to run tests

+- Run docker-compose exec app phpunit